IgorVVieira/IgorVVieira/README.md

 ### Hi there, I'm Igor 👋
-I currently work with Full Stack development, mainly in Node JS and React JS with relational Database usually PostgreSQL.
+I currently work with Full Stack development, in Node JS and React JS with relational Database usually PostgreSQL.

 ✔ I also have knowledge in Java and C.

-✔ I'm currently focused on improving my studies in Node JS and React JS 👨‍💻.
+✔ I'm currently focused on improving my studies in Node, React and TypeScript 👨‍💻.

 ✔ I'm graduating from the 4th period of Information Systems (UFOP).